Rishi-Gethub/MvcMovie/MvcMovie/README.txt

 I have added rules for the index using given codes as per file.
 I have finished to get required job done.

+2024-02-03
+1842

+Task: 10
+I have checked the details and deleted method of the ASP.NET Core app.
+At last the Project was successfull.